8 Stupidly Successful SaaS SEO Case Studies - 2023 Strategies

 1. How Monday.com Wrote 1,000 SEO Articles in 12 Months (and then IPO'd)

-That’s 125 high-quality, keyword-hitting blog posts per month, under the watchful guidance of Brad Smith.
+That’s 125 high-quality, keyword-hitting blog posts per month, under the watchful guidance of Brad Smith (listen to the full interview here).

 Here’s what scaling their content operations to these dizzying heights required: